markszulc/experience-manager-learn.en/help/forms/document-services/useful-utility-services.md

 ```

 The sample bundle can be [downloaded from here](assets/aemformsutilityfunctions.aemformsutilityfunctions.core-1.0-SNAPSHOT.jar)

+## Sample Code to use the utility service(s)

-The following is the code that was used in jsp page to create org.w3c.dom.document from string and convert the document and store it in the crx repository as shown in the following code snippet.
+The following is the code that was used in jsp page to create org.w3c.dom.document from string and convert the document and store it in the CRX repository as shown in the following code snippet.

 ```java
  aemformsutilityfunctions.core.AemformsUtilities aemFormsUtilities = sling.getService(aemformsutilityfunctions.core.AemformsUtilities.class);